-The analytical organisation is often referred to as 'research design' and will constitute the bulk of the content of this module.
+The organisation of analysis is often referred to as 'research design' and will constitute the bulk of the content of this module.
 Research design consists of choices necessary to transform a research question into actual research.
-These choices pertain to strategies and modes of case selection, observation methods, data collection and modes of analysis.
+These choices pertain to strategies and modes of case selection, observation methods, data collection and analysis.

 Every research question can be elaborated in different ways (ie with different designs), none of which will be ideal in all respects as the various choices pertain to trade-offs.
 Each design has its own implications in terms of costs and in terms of potential threats to the validity of its eventual results.
-These implications will be elaborated in the module, as well as ways how to handle the resulting choice problems in actual practice.
+These implications will be elaborated in the module, along with ways of handling the resulting choice problems in actual practice.